EightSoft-Academy/django-blog/README.txt

 CHAPTER 2: Enhancing Your Blog with Advanced Features
 =====================================================
-In this chapter, we will cover the following topics:
-• Sending emails with Django
-• TIPS-9 Creating forms and handling them in views
-• Creating forms from models
-• Integrating third-party applications
-• Building complex QuerySets
+In this chapter, we will cover the following topics: â€¢ Sending emails with Django â€¢ TIPS-9 Creating forms and handling them in views â€¢ Creating forms from models â€¢ Integrating third-party applications â€¢ Building complex QuerySets

 1. TIPS-9 sharing posts via e-mail:
     -- create a form for users to fill email and name;